 Quality versus quantity

-For the B2B, B2C and for the most part also for the A2P communication SMS remain therefore further established.
+For B2B, B2C and for the most part also for A2P communication SMS remain therefore further established.
 Depending on the application scenario, the benefits of a brief message outweigh those of chat conversations.
 At the same time, push notifications from apps supplement mobile communication and thus also the customer experience.

 So if you want to achieve optimal accessibility, you should use several communication tools.
 Quantity and quality are best combined this way.

 SMS providers are usually the mobile network operators to which the mobile number is registered.
 Whether by wage contract, SMS flatrate or simply by prepaid – the service is inevitably integrated on all popular mobile phone models, both on the latest smartphones and older models.

 In addition, SMS gateways such as sms77 offer further products to receive and send messages.
 Using specific APIs, SMS can be transmitted as an email or vice versa.
 Bulk SMS with placeholders, time-shifted option and many other features extend standardized SMS to an interactive and automatable messaging service.
 Especially for business areas such CpaaS solutions are interesting to implement complex business processes like marketing, operational coordination or logistics.